 Of course, screenwriters will also use colloquialisms to make their dialogue sound more humanistic.

-Colloquialism in film
+Colloquialism examples in film

 A great example of this can be found in the opening scene of 8 Mile.
 The colloquialism “youknowhatlmsayin'” is used to add realism to the dialogue.
 We brought the 8 Mile screenplay in the free StudioBinder screenwriting app to show you how the colloquialism is even condensed into one word to exhibit the phonetics of it.